Objectives of the Club

 The Committee has the power to expel a Member when in its opinion it would not be in the interests of the sport or the Club for him/her to remain a member.
 Such expulsion shall be carried out in accordance with the club’s Disciplinary Procedures.

 Any person shall, upon ceasing to be a Member of the Club, forfeit all rights to and claims upon the Club and its property and funds.

 The Club Committee

-The day-to-day management of the Club shall be deputed to a Committee consisting of an Ex-Officio Honorary Officer (Club President) and seven elected Officers
+The day-to-day management of the Club shall be deputed to a Committee consisting of an Ex-Officio Honorary Officer (Club President) and nine elected Officers:

-The Officers of the Club are: Chair, Treasurer, Secretary, Men’s and Ladies’ Captains, Membership Secretary and the Social Secretary, who are nominated in accordance with the procedure entitled “Election of Committee” and elected annually at the AGM.
+The Officers of the Club are: Chair, Treasurer, Secretary, Men’s Captain, Ladies’ Captain, Off-Road & Cross-Country Captain, Membership Secretary, Welfare Officer and the Social Secretary, who are nominated in accordance with the procedure entitled “Election of Committee” and elected annually at the AGM.
 The Officers remain in office after their election for a one-year term until the end of the AGM after their election and are eligible for re-election.
 These Officers may delegate and assign tasks to other members.

 Election of Committee